 The templates are written using FreeMarker notation.
 For detailed information, please refer to the FreeMarker web site.

 Within the templates, you work with three object types:

-- Name of the customer object i.e., the name of a company or contact object - Name of the customer field group within the customer object (a customer field group is similar to a ticket field group for ticket data) - 3.
-Name of the customer fields within the customer field group
+- customer object, i.e., the technical name of a company or contact object

+- technical name of the customer field group

+- technical name of the customer fields